Arsenal Regain Top Spot As Man City Stumble In Title Race - UrduPoint

 Chelsea were booed off at full-time after a result that left them languishing in 10th place, with just two wins in their last 14 games in all competitions and none in their last five.

-Bournemouth climbed out of the relegation zone with a 1-0 win at Wolves, with Marcus Tavernier bundling in the winner after 49 minutes.
+Bournemouth climbed out of the relegation zone with a 1-0 win at Wolves.

-Manor Solomon's 88th minute goal gave sixth-placed Fulham a 1-0 win at Brighton, while Brentford and Crystal Palace drew 1-1.
+Sixth-placed Fulham won 1-0 at Brighton, while Brentford and Crystal Palace drew 1-1.